Discover Homestay in Lewisham

 Lewisham is very suburban compared to other areas in London and so crime rates here are primarily petty than violent.
 Tourists aren’t targeted as much as you’d expect elsewhere.
 Lewisham is fantastically connected transport-wise and so if you’d prefer to ride around the neighbourhood rather than walk, there’s lots of options.
 That said, as a London suburb rather than a smaller one, you’ll find plenty of people walking around at all hours in main areas and on major roads and so shouldn’t too often find yourself alone (unless you choose to be, of course!).

-What type of people live in Lewisham?
+What type of Host Families live in Lewisham?

 Lewisham attracts a wide range of residents, including families, students and young professionals.
 The recent regeneration and investment into the area has attracted hoards of new London residents to Lewisham.
 This is allowing it to become a real melting pot of cultures, people, ages and backgrounds.
 The nearby universities mean a lot of students live in Lewisham, but during the day you won’t find them in the neighbourhood.
 Three mosques in the area attract a sizeable Muslim community and a popular Irish Community Centre locally services expats.